ds-kiel/LimitNet/README.md

 ## Saliency dataset
 LimitNet uses BASNet as the teacher for training the saliency detector branch.
-We used this model to extract the salicny maps on a subset of the ImageNet dataset which you can download it from here:
+We used this model to extract the saliency maps on a subset of the ImageNet dataset which you can download it from here:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12206178.svg)](https://doi.org/10.5281/zenodo.12206178)